 Headache and migraine treatment with PEMF

 Migraine is multi-dimensional and often manifests silently causing pain or discomfort in other parts of the body.
 The nervous system which makes us feel pain which is necessary for survival connects our entire body that includes the brain, spine, muscles, etc. Therefore, balancing and stimulating the entire body maybe an easy to use strategy with a higher success rate that urgently needs further clinical investigation.
-There are many benefits of PEMF therapy besides treating headaches and migraines, so a full featured system might be the best go-to-strategy for obtaining a decent PEMF machine for regular use.
+There are many benefits of PEMF therapy in this regard.
+The Madigan Army Medical Center, Washington conducted a clinical trial and found positive benefits of PEMF therapy for migraine.
+They used an interesting approach by applying PEMF to inner thighs for treating migraine.

 Conclusions